BASW Student Transfer Credit Information

 Transfer credits are subject to the following guidelines and limitations:

 - Credits earned by the student at another accredited institution will be accepted if the quality of the credits earned is at least a “C” grade or better, per University of Pittsburgh Transfer Credit Policy

 - Academic credit for fieldwork will be awarded only for fieldwork completed at an undergraduate social work program accredited by the Council on Social Work Education when such work is evaluated as entirely comparable.

 - Courses for which credit is sought must correspond with those offered by the University of Pittsburgh in objectives and content, as described in the University of Pittsburgh’s CCAC/Pitt Connection Transfer Guide.

 - The number of credits reduced or granted for a given course can neither exceed the number on the official transcript from the School where they were earned, nor the number earned in the corresponding course at the University of Pittsburgh.

 - No transfer credits can be part of the final thirty (30) credits required for the BASW degree.
 The final thirty (30) credits must be earned in residence at the University of Pittsburgh.

 - All transfer credits are subject to re-evaluation if and when the student transfers from one school to another within the University of Pittsburgh.

-- Not more than 90 credits may be transferred from four-year schools and no more than 60 credits can be transferred from two-year schools.
+- No more than 90 credits can be transferred from four-year schools and no more than 60 credits can be transferred from two-year schools.
 This decision is made on the basis of the last school attended, according to the University of Pittsburgh Transfer Credit Policy.

-- Transfer credits awarded by the University of Pittsburgh's College of General Studies from the College Level Examination Program (CLEP) will be accepted consistent with the aforementioned policies.
+- Transfer credits awarded by the University of Pittsburgh’s College of General Studies from the College Level Examination Program (CLEP) will be accepted consistent with University of Pittsburgh policy.